redlib-org/redlib/README.md

 docker run -d --name redlib -p 8080:8080 --env-file .env quay.io/redlib/redlib:latest
 ```

-If using Docker Compose, no change is needed as the `.env` file is already referenced in `compose.yaml` via the `env_file: .env` line.
+If using Docker Compose, no changes are needed as the `.env` file is already referenced in `compose.yaml` via the `env_file: .env` line.

 ### Instance settings